 Kernel density estimator

-Appendix C do-file
+Appendix C Do-file